Exact Separation of Words via Trace Geometry: Synthesis: the residual class and the limits of finite-image methods

 and a direct calculation gives

 This matrix is not the identity, and its trace is \(18\), so it has infinite order in \(SL(2,\mathbb Z)\).
 Hence \([A^2,B^2]^{120}\neq I\).
 Therefore \(w_\star\neq 1\) in the free group. \end{proof}

 The theorem above shows that finite subgroups are not enough for a universal criterion, but it does not imply that \(w_\star\) or similar words fail to admit trace-zero witnesses in \(SU(2)\).
-In fact the opposite is true.
-The next two lemmas show that commutator powers admit such witnesses uniformly, which clarifies that the obstruction concerns the finite-image method rather than the existence of exact-separation witnesses themselves.
+In fact the opposite is true: commutator powers admit such witnesses uniformly.
+The argument is short in \(SU(2)\), so it is convenient to record it directly.